learnforpractice/pscdk-book/docs/prelude.md

    using table_name       = name;
 ```

-In this C++ code, the name structure is also used to represent action, table names, and more.
-It should be noted that unlike account names, when representing these names as strings, they can have a maximum of 13 characters.
-However, for convenience, it is common practice to use a maximum of 12 characters to represent these names.
+In this C++ code, the `name` structure is also used to represent action names, table names, and so on.
+Note that unlike account names, when representing these names as strings, there can be up to 13 characters.
+However, for convenience, it is customary to use up to 12 characters to represent these names.

-## Transaction
+## Transaction Structure

-On EOS, the basic data structure is called a transaction, which is responsible for collecting transactions within a period of time and packaging them into a block by the block producers (BP).
-Smart contract developers must fully understand the data structure of transactions.
+The basic data structure on EOS is called a transaction (Transaction), and BPs are responsible for packaging transactions collected over a period of time into a block.
+Smart contract developers must fully understand the Transaction data structure.

 [libraries/chain/include/eosio/chain/transaction.hpp](https://github.com/EOSIO/eos/blob/5082391c60b0fa5e68157c385cd402bf25aea934/libraries/chain/include/eosio/chain/transaction.hpp#L30)
 ```c++